-- What hampers me?
+- What hinders me?
 What do I need instead?

 - Who can I say "thank you" to?
-Who supported me?
+Who has supported me?

 FACTORS FOR A HELPFUL RETROSPECTIVE

-Of course, it is often helpful to analyze past events in order to learn from them for the future.
-At the same time, people usually know very well what we do not want.
+Of course, it is often helpful to analyze events of the past in order to learn from them for the future.
+At the same time, we humans usually know very well what we do not want.
 However, it is not easy for us to formulate what we want "instead".
-An anxiety-free and trusting environment is an important prerequisite for living openness in a retrospective.
+A fear-free and trusting environment is an important prerequisite for living openness in a retrospective.
 A constructive team and error culture is important for this.

 ESTIMATION & PLANNING

-IF YOU WANT TO MAKE GOD LAUGH - MAKE A PLAN...
+IF YOU WANT GOD TO LAUGH - MAKE A PLAN...

 Life is change.
-Change is part of it and is absolutely inevitable.
+Change is part of it and absolutely inevitable.

 This also applies to project work.
-The further the beginning and end of an enterprise are apart, the less reliably we can describe what will happen.
-We can make the clearest statements if we are close to implementation and have as much information as possible about it.
+The further apart the beginning and the end of an undertaking are, the less reliably we can describe what will happen.
+We can make the clearest statements when we are close to the implementation and have as much information as possible.

-For this reason, the term "last responsible moment" is used in an agile environment.
-This means to wait as long as possible with the planning in order to get the chance to have as much information as possible that we need.
+For this reason, the term "last responsible moment" is used in the agile environment.
+This means to wait as long as possible to get the chance to have as much information as possible that we need.

-We also experience again and again that what is important for us today loses its importance after some time.
-Our preferences have changed, the circumstances have changed, we have learned new things and are going different ways than we imagined before.
+We also experience again and again that what is important for us today loses its importance after a while.
+Our preferences have changed, the circumstances have changed, we have learned and are going in different directions than we previously imagined.
 All "old" plans become useless.

-For this reason, it makes more sense to iteratively repeat and detail plans in smaller cycles.
-We receive more and more information and can respond to changes without waste.
+For this reason, it is more sensible to repeat plans iteratively, in smaller cycles and to go into more detail.
+In this way we get more and more information and can respond to changes without wasting time.

 The cynefin model tries to make the complexity clear.

-You often don't need to think much about simple connections.
+You often do not need to think much about simple connections.
 Cause-effect is usually clear.
 We find these activities in our daily business.

 Complicated relationships can be clarified by analytical observation.
-Cause-effect can be analyzed and activities can be planned.
-This includes, for example, the construction of aircraft.
+Cause-and-effect can be analysed and activities can be planned.
+This also includes, for example, the construction of aircraft.

-Software development and inventions are considered complex activities.
-Cause-effect can usually only be determined afterwards.
+Software development and inventions are counted among the complex activities.
+Cause-and-effect can usually only be determined afterwards.
 Emergent practices help here.

 Chaotic states can be found in a fire or in experiments.
-Here cause-effect principles are not visible within system.
-Here mostly completely new, innovative practices are used.
+Here a cause-and-effect principle is not visible in the system.
+In most cases completely new, innovative practices are used.

-agile estimation techniques usually use abstract estimation methods, which is faster than conventional estimation methods.
-The human brain finds it easier to classify things as "smaller" or "larger than" a reference value than to determine more detailed differences.
+Agile estimation methods mostly use abstract estimation methods, which is faster than conventional estimation methods.
+The human brain finds it easier to classify things into "smaller" or "larger than" a reference value than to define more detailed differences.

-This becomes clear with the example "Painting the apartment".
-Conventional estimation here likes to assume how many square meters the individual rooms have and how long it takes to paint them.
+This becomes clear in the example of "painting the apartment".
+Conventional estimation here likes to assume how many square meters each room has and how long it takes to paint it.
 There are two main problems.
-On the one hand a temporal estimation is always dependent also on the abilities of the craftsman.
-At the same time the number of square meters does not say anything about the basic conditions, like condition of the walls, materials etc..
-If now still another craftsman must paint than the estimator the dwelling, the result will surely deviate from the estimate.
+On the one hand, a time estimate always depends on the skills of the craftsman.
+At the same time, the number of square metres does not tell us anything about the general conditions, such as the condition of the walls, materials etc. If a craftsman other than the appraiser has to paint the apartment, the result will certainly differ from the estimate.

-With the abstract estimating, the estimators can agree on it, how large the areas are in relation to a reference value.
-E.g. the kitchen is with 10 square meters the reference value (= 2 points), the bedroom is twice as large as the kitchen = (4 points), the living room is three times as large ( = 6 points), while the bath is only half as large, however, has many obstructive lines (= 1 point + 1 "problem" point).
-This assessment of the apartment will not change, no matter which team starts now.
-A team with many apprentices will probably take longer than one with experienced employees.
+In abstract estimation, the estimators can agree on how large the rooms are in relation to a reference value.
+E.g. the kitchen is the reference size with 10 sqm (= 2 points), the bedroom is twice as large as the kitchen = (4 points), the living room is three times as large ( = 6 points), while the bathroom is only half as large, but has many obstructive pipes (= 1 point + 1 "problem" point).
+This assessment of the apartment will not change, no matter which team is competing.
+A team with many apprentices will probably take longer than one with long-time experienced staff.

-How long the painting takes can be determined by the velocity.
-Velocity is the number of points the team scores in a best.
-Time can work off.
-And depending on the composition of the team, a different velocity will be determined.
+How long the painting will take can be determined by the velocity.
+Velocity is the number of points the team gets in a best time. time.
+And depending on the composition of the team, a different velocity will occur.

-In an agile environment, prioritization is given high priority.
-It is important to complete the most important tasks first.
-This means that we can use these results faster and have the freedom to finish projects earlier without losing a lot of value.
-Using the example of "painting the apartment", it would make sense to renovate the living room in front of the storeroom.
+In an agile environment, prioritization is given an important role.
+It is important to do the most important work first.
+This means that we can use these results more quickly and also have the freedom to finish projects earlier without a major loss of value.
+Using the example of "painting the apartment", it would make sense to renovate the living room in front of the storage room.

-To improve and maintain quality, automated testing is an important practice.
-Changes and code extensions must be tested in such a way that existing features still function as they did before the change.
+Automated testing is an important practice for improving and maintaining quality.
+Changes and code extensions must be tested in such a way that existing features still work as they did before the change.
 Test automation makes errors quickly visible.

-Pairprogramming is an important practice that comes from "eXtreme Programming".
-The cooperation leads to quality improvement, because errors are found faster according to the 4-eye-principle.
-Pairprogramming also serves the transfer of knowledge.
+Pairprogramming (= working together in pairs) is an important practice that comes from "eXtreme Programming".
+The cooperation leads to quality improvement, because according to the 4-eye-principle errors are found faster.
+Furthermore, pairprogramming serves the transfer of knowledge.
 Know-how is passed on in the team, training of new employees becomes more effective.